hrbrmstr/tlsh/README.md

 The following functions are implemented:

+“Simple” interface (quick and dirty hashing):

   - `tlsh_simple_hash`: Compute TLSH hash for a character or raw vector and return hash fingerprint
   - `tlsh_simple_diff`: Compute the difference between two character hashes

+DSL: (WIP)

+  - `tlsh`: Create a new ‘tlsh’ object
+  - `tlsh_reset`: Clear content and hash computation from a ‘tlsh’ object fingerprint
+  - `tlsh_update`: Update the ‘tlsh’ object with content
+  - `tlsh_finalize`: Finalize a ‘tlsh’ object hash
+  - `tlsh_is_valid`: Test if a ‘tlsh’ hash object is valid
+  - `tlsh_hash`: Retrieve the hex-encoded hash string for a ‘tlsh’ object
+  - `tlsh_dist`: Compute distance between two TLSH objects
+  - `tlsh_stats`: Return a data frame of lvalue and q1/2 ratios from a ‘tlsh’ object

 TODO: Document DSL